PaperBleach AI Review 2026: Pricing, Features, Test Results, and Verdict

 There are some glaring issues here.

 1. Intentional Typos: It combined "make your" into "makeyour" (missing space).
-This is an old-school trick to fool detectors that lowers readability.
+This is an outdated method to mislead detectors that lowers readability.

 3. Tone Shift: It shifted from a serious discussion to "Okay, okay.
 Let's just get real."
 It felt jarring and inappropriate for the context.